Is Laser Hair Removal Permanent?

 Overview | Treatment | Before and After Pictures

 Are you confused by all the promises and guarantees out there for “permanent” laser hair removal?
 Well, quite frankly, so are we!
-When we see places offering “permanent removal of 100% of your hair”, we have to shake our heads; this just isn’t possible.
+When we see places offering “permanent removal of 100% of your hair”.
+We have to shake our heads; this just isn’t possible.

 Let’s set the record straight about what laser hair removal can and cannot do.
 First, it can permanently remove hair, but it likely won’t remove every, single hair in the treated area.
 Instead of “removal”, we like to say “reduction”.
 Most patients, when treated with the correct device at the appropriate settings, can expect to see anywhere from a 75% to 95% reduction in hair in any area treated with laser.
 The reason this is so is that our bodies are naturally programmed to heal and regenerate the hair follicles that are damaged by the laser.
 This means that inevitably, over time, some of the treated hairs will return.